zesterer/nilts-old/README.md

 ### What are the controls?

 WASD control movement.
 Q and E rotate the view.
+Arrow keys to look around.
 Nothing more yet.

 ### What features are on the roadmap?